silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

 added to the sum; no multiplication is required!
 Many computer scientists have memorized the first several powers of 2 for this reason.

-Now let's think about how this affects our machines.
+Let's think about how this affects our machines.
 The wheels of our adding machine now seem rather silly, having only two digits each.
 They could now be simple on/off switches.
 Our Turing machine is much simpler to program as well!
 We needed 10 instructions for our decimal "plus 1" machine - with lots of